navcoin/NavHub/content/projects/open-alias/index.md

 ### 1. Register your name

-Register a name you like and the suffix `@NavCommunity` will be added automatically.
+Register a name you like and the suffix `@nav.community` will be added automatically.

 ### 2. Copy message to console

 A line of code will be generated to assign the address to the alias.
-Follow the instruction to copy and paste the code to the console in your NavCoin Wallet's Debug window.
+Follow the instructions to copy and paste the code to the console in your NavCoin Wallet's Debug window.

 ### 3. Verify